 An example of a five-year dual degree program is the bachelor of science and master of science in an engineering program at Bucknell University.
 This program is unique because it offers a full-tuition scholarship for students in their fifth year.
 Students can choose electrical engineering among other disciplines in their master’s level coursework.
 Students in this program earn an MS degree in one year upon completing their bachelor of science degree.

 Admissions for dual master’s degree programs are competitive.
-To be eligible for this program, applicants complete one application for both programs, answer three essay questions, and provide an up-to-date resume.
-Additional application materials include two letters of reference, official transcripts showing a minimum GPA of 3.0 in the last two years of study or 3.5 for graduates from engineering programs not accredited by ABET, and submit GMAT or GRE scores.
+To be eligible for this program, applicants complete one application for both programs, answer three essay questions and provide an up-to-date resume.
+Additional application materials include two letters of reference, official transcripts showing a minimum GPA of 3.0 in the last two years of study or 3.5 for graduates from engineering programs not accredited by ABET, and GMAT or GRE scores.
+The GRE requirement may be waived if students have earned an undergraduate degree from an ABET-accredited institution.

 Preferred applicants have an ABET-accredited undergraduate degree and at least one or two years of professional work experience.
 Dual degree programs at the graduate level typically take three years to complete.